 This seminar will address the ABA technology competency requirements, the South Carolina technology competency requirements, the distinctions between the two, and what it means for the practice of law in South Carolina.

-SC Bar members who sign up for the online seminar recording will be contacted by Assistant Dean for Academic Technology Gary Moore with details concerning username and password for accessing the recording on the School of Law's Panopto video hosting site, as well as instructions on viewing the recording.
+Participants who sign up for the online seminar recording will be contacted by Assistant Dean for Academic Technology Gary Moore with instructions on viewing the recording.